liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 Object Class attributes stored in LDAP for that user.

 **Groups DN:** Enter the location in your LDAP tree where the groups are stored.
-When @product@ does an export, it exports the groups to this location.
+When @sharepoint@ does an export, it exports the groups to this location.

 **Group Default Object Classes:** When a group is exported, the group is created with the listed default object classes.
 To find out what your default object